What Is UCaaS? Understanding Unified Communications as a Service

 Messaging hosted on a collaboration app allows real-time conversations with a single user or group of people.
 Unlike email, team messaging tools allow users to create a dedicated room for projects or topics, so messages stay organized.
 For added interactivity, users are able to exchange files, images, animated GIFs, and emojis.

 Many unified messaging platforms have a user presence feature, which displays the status of connected users.
-Indicators include available, busy, away, and do not disturb.
+Indicators include available, busy, away, or do not disturb.

 UCaaS solutions deliver various collaboration tools designed to facilitate group work and ensure participation in team projects.
 These include file sharing, project management, and a built-in calendar tool.
 RingCentral has a unique collaboration feature called personal folders, which lets you organize conversations based on projects, importance, or criteria.